cchitsiang/awesome-stars/topics.md

 - [Brightify/Reactant](https://github.com/Brightify/Reactant) - Reactant is a reactive architecture for iOS
 - [mono0926/LicensePlist](https://github.com/mono0926/LicensePlist) - A license list generator of all your dependencies for iOS applications
 - [Daltron/NotificationBanner](https://github.com/Daltron/NotificationBanner) - The easiest way to display highly customizable in app notification banners in iOS
-- [EFPrefix/EFQRCode](https://github.com/EFPrefix/EFQRCode) - A better way to operate QR Code in Swift, support iOS, macOS, watchOS and tvOS.
+- [EFPrefix/EFQRCode](https://github.com/EFPrefix/EFQRCode) - A better way to operate QRCode in Swift, support iOS, macOS, watchOS, tvOS, and/or visionOS.
 - [FiberJW/react-native-bet](https://github.com/FiberJW/react-native-bet) - A growing list of organizations that are betting on React Native 💪🏿
 - [mono0926/NativePopup](https://github.com/mono0926/NativePopup) - Clone of Apple iOS App's feedback popup, and easily customizable.
 - [younatics/YNSearch](https://github.com/younatics/YNSearch) - 🔍 Awesome fully customize search view like Pinterest written in Swift 5.0 + Realm support!